kubeflow/examples/e2e/README.md

 ```

 ### Creating secrets for our workflow
-For fetching and uploading data, our workflow requires some credentials to be stored as kubernetes secrets:
+For fetching and uploading data, our workflow requires S3 credentials.
+These credentials will be provided as kubernetes secrets:
 ```
 kubectl create secret generic aws-creds --from-literal=awsAccessKeyID=${AWS_ACCESS_KEY_ID} \
  --from-literal=awsSecretAccessKey=${AWS_SECRET_ACCESS_KEY}